beyremweslati/Echrily_preview/README.md

 - Reverse Proxy: Nginx

 ## Note
-The full codebase and detailed implementation are hosted in a private repository for security and privacy reasons.
+The full codebase of the Echrily platform and detailed implementation are hosted in a private repository for security and privacy reasons.
 This repository serves as an overview for the Echrily project.

 ## Live At
 Check out the live version at: [echrily.shop](https://echrily.shop)